azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 (The following figure shows the evolutionary relationship between the different samples of Ebola Virus).

 From the results, samples 2 and 4 appear to be more closely related.
-While the samples 1,6,3, and 5 appear closely related because they cluster together in a single region
+Samples 1, 6, 3, and 5 appear closely related because they cluster in a single region.
 Based on the phylogenetic tree, the examples came from  six different patient samples because each sample is represented with a different node.